-Last year at this time I had been fired from my job and my dad almost died of heart failure (all in the same week).
+Last year at this time, I’d been fired from my job and my dad almost died of heart failure all in the same week.

 At the time, resolving to “stop fucking cursing so much”, “banning gluten from my world” or “getting rid of my love handles” seemed so irrelevant and stupid.

-And besides, I like how I talk, I fucking love bread, and my love handles are part of the Molly package.
-So I decided to start trusting the universe more, and STOP IT with the self nitpicking.
+And besides, I like how I talk, I fucking love bread and my love handles are part of the Molly package.
+So I decided to start trusting the universe more and STOP with the self nitpicking.

-I am who I am, for better or worse.
+I am who I am, for better or for worse.

-As I reflect on the past year, it’s safe to say that I found my formula.
+As I reflect on the past year, it’s safe to say that I’ve found my formula:

-The thing that I’m most proud of circa 2014 is Clean Food Dirty Girl.
+The thing that I’m most proud of circa 2014 is creating Clean Food Dirty Girl.

 This isn’t some side gig that I’m doing for fun while I “work on my career”.

-This is it for me, and I could not do it without you.
+This is it for me and I couldn’t do it without you.
 Every email, tweet, Facebook and blog comment that I get from this community goes straight to my heart.
-I love hearing from you, I love your stories, and I am honored by your honesty and your trust in me.
+I love hearing from you, I love your stories and I’m honored by your honesty and your trust in me.

-So together, let’s rock the shit out of 2015, one day, one hour, one second at time.
+So together, let’s rock the shit out of 2015 – one day, one hour, one second at a time.

-The past couple of weeks have been a whirlwind of food that I would never normally eat.
+The past couple of weeks have been a whirlwind of food that I’d normally never eat.

-I don’t even know how it happened, all I know is as I’m writing this I’m eating a Custard Cream English biscuit and there’s nothing whole or plant about it.
+I don’t even know how it happened.
+All I know is that as I’m writing this, I’m eating a Custard Cream English biscuit and there’s nothing “whole” or “plant” about it.

 It’s pure processed, sugary delight and I need to put the fucking thing down, but I’m not going to (yet).

-There was my run in with Gruyère on Christmas eve, there have been croissants, booze, a bowl of Rice Krispies (WTF???), French fries.
-It’s been hideous and awesome at the exact same time.
+There was my run in with Gruyère on Christma s eve.
+There have been croissants, booze, a bowl of Rice Krispies (WTF???), French fries.
+It’s been hideous and awesome at the same time.
 Because RICE KRISPIES.

-It is true that I’ve been in the Virgin Islands in the last month, and it’s a fact that when I’m traveling and not in my own kitchen it can be much trickier to eat healthy.
+I’ve been in the Virgin Islands in the last month and it’s a fact that when I’m traveling and not in my own kitchen, it can be much trickier to eat healthy.
 But it’s not an excuse.
 I can buy kale here.

-The truth is, most humans fall somewhat off track with eating healthy, especially around the holidays.
-Even if they are the co-founder of a company with the name “Clean Food” in it.
+The truth is, most humans fall somewhat off track with eating healthy at some point, especially around the holidays.
+Even if they’re the co-founder of a company with the name “Clean Food” in it.

 It happens and life goes on.